chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 ### Status
 - **Unstable.**
 - Tentative release date for a stable package: end of april 2017?
-  Breaking changes are expected in the area of LINQ.
 - Support the .NET Standard v1.0 and the PCL profile Profile259.
 - Test coverage is starting to look good (75%), the number of functional tests is progressing too.